kamranayub/dotposthog/docs/OrganizationsApi.md

 <a id="pluginsunusedretrieve"></a>
 # **PluginsUnusedRetrieve**
-> Plugin PluginsUnusedRetrieve (string parentLookupOrganizationId)
+> PostHogPlugin PluginsUnusedRetrieve (string parentLookupOrganizationId)